Maxprofs/Simlyn/README.md

     - `set Azure.IoT.IoTHub.ConsumerGroup=<randomstring>`
 2. Open the Node app using Visual Studio Code or your preferred IDE.
 Set the `mockedData` boolean to true
     - `var mockedData = true` in `public/javascripts/index.js`
-3. Switch to `IOTAHelpers/globals.js` and update the variables listed below (use the online generator get create a a seed and generate an address using the wallet)
+3. Switch to `IOTAHelpers/globals.js` and update the variables listed below (use the online generator get create a a seed and generate an address using the wallet).
+Make sure your addresses has 81 chars, delete the checksum if needed.
 	- `oneSeed : "seedOne"`
 	- `twoSeed: "seedTwo"`
 	- `oneSettlement: "settlementOne"`